Chaitra-Kulkarni/Fetch-API/README.md

 # Fetch-API

-Creating a To-Do list using a public API
+Creating a To-Do list using a public API.